Allergy free home

 Books, newspapers all household items attract dust.
 To avoid allergens in your home, dust surfaces as often as needed.
 Recycle newspapers, magazines, cans and plastics once a week.
 If you need to store any items use plastic bins or bags.

-Soft toys accumulate dust mites more than you can possibly imagine.
+Protect from allergies Soft toys accumulate dust mites more than you can possibly imagine.
 You cannot see them but they are there.
 Since children love them or having them in their room not to mention on their bed, you should buy stuffed toys that can be machine-washed and pave in the dryer.

 Tiny bugs nestle in your mattress and pillows, dust mites, thrive on humid atmosphere.
 So, use dust proof casing for your pillows and mattress, microfiber ones are preferred.
 Wash your sheets once a week in high temperature and place them in the dryer.
 Avoid fluffing your pillows and bed covers.